-RIP helps Minnesota Nurses to Buy and Forgive $2.6 million in Medical Debt
+RIP helps Minnesota Nurses to Buy and Relieve $2.6 million in Medical Debt

 SAINT PAUL: June 19, 2017 — RIP Medical Debt and the Minnesota Nurses Association (MNA) today announced forgiveness of $2.6 million in medical debt.
 Minnesota Nurses chose to abolish local medical debt as a gesture of thanks for community support of nurses in a four-week strike, which began a year ago today.